wagtail-deprecated/wagtaildemo/README.md

 Wagtail demo
 =======================

-This is a demo site implemented with [Wagtail CMS](http://wagtail.io) to provide examples of how to develop your own site.
+This is a demonstration site implemented with [Wagtail CMS](http://wagtail.io).

-To create a new site from scratch we strongly recommend the ``wagtail start`` command, explained in the [Wagtail CMS Documentation](http://wagtail.readthedocs.org/en/latest/getting_started/creating_your_project.html) however this demo site may prove a useful source of how to achieve certain things with Wagtail.
+To create your own site from scratch we strongly recommend the ``wagtail start`` command, explained in the [Wagtail CMS Documentation](http://wagtail.readthedocs.org/en/latest/getting_started/creating_your_project.html) however this demo provides some useful examples.

 Setup with Vagrant (recommended)
 -----